wescale/k8s-advanced-training/metrics/README.md

 Regarding this resource, answer the following questions:

-* Is the resource highly available ?
+* Is the resource highly available?
-* Are there selectors on the Probes, ServiceMonitors, PodMonitors and Rules ?
+* Are there selectors on the Probes, ServiceMonitors, PodMonitors and Rules?

 Using selectors allows to get several `Prometheus` instances each being isolated from others.